 When a greylisting system temporarily rejects an email from an unknown sender, it communicates this rejection to the sender's server using an SMTP error code.
 This error code, typically in the 4xx range, indicates a temporary issue.
 According to SMTP standards, a legitimate email server receiving this code understands it as a temporary failure and is programmed to retry sending the email after a delay.

-This delay is not explicitly defined by SMTP but is commonly set to around 15 minutes by most email servers.
+SMTP does not explicitly define this delay, but is commonly set to around 15 minutes by most email servers.
 The retry mechanism is thus an integral part of SMTP's handling of email delivery issues.
 When the sending server retries after the designated waiting period, the greylisting system, recognizing the attempt as compliant with SMTP protocol, is more likely to allow the email through, distinguishing legitimate senders from spammers who typically do not follow up on temporary rejections.

 Impact on email delivery time

-While greylisting effectively filters out spam by exploiting the lack of retry attempts from spam servers, it also temporarily slows down the delivery of legitimate emails, especially when communication is first attempted between the sender and the recipient.
+This process typically results in a delay, as legitimate email servers usually wait around 15 minutes before attempting to resend the email.
+However, this duration can vary depending on the sender's server configuration and retry policies.
+Therefore, while greylisting effectively filters out spam by exploiting the lack of retry attempts from spam servers, it also temporarily slows down the delivery of legitimate emails, especially the first time communication is attempted between the sender and the recipient.

 See also: What are whitelisting and blacklisting?